J-J-D/frontend-homework/README.md

       (Note your API key must work with the One Call by Call plan.
 If you need one, contact me by email.)
 4) Type $npm run start
-      (Note you may need to $npm install axios to get it to work) 5)Visit localhost:3000 on your machine and check it out
+      (Note you may need to $npm install axios to get it to work)
+5) Visit localhost:3000 on your machine and check it out

 ASSUMPTIONS: